Pius Wars

 The Pius War (or Pius Wars) refer to debates over the legacy of Pope Pius XII and his actions during the Holocaust.
 The phrase was first coined in a 2004 book of the same name.

 World War II

-Pius XII was crowned Pope of the Roman Catholic Church on 2 March 1939, and was thus leader of the Church and of the Vatican City, a neutral state, during all of World War II.
+Pius XII was crowned Pope of the Catholic Church on 2 March 1939, and was thus leader of the Church and of the Vatican City, a neutral state, during all of World War II.
 During Pius's reign, and for several years after his death in 1958, he was praised by political leaders, civilians, and the press.

 1960s

 In 1963, a play entitled The Deputy which portrayed Pius XII as a sycophantic aide to Hitler, was produced on the German stage.
 This event began the first serious public discussion of Pius's record.

 "Pius Wars" books and articles published during the 1960s include:

 The Deputy: A Christian Tragedy” (original title: “Der Stellvertreter.
 Ein christliches Trauerspiel") signaled the beginnings of the Pius Wars.
 It was first staged in Germany in 1963, but was subsequently translated into multiple languages, staged in several countries, and given much publicity.
 Its author, Rolf Hochhuth, also published a book based on the play, which purported to give evidence that his portrayal of the Pope was accurate.
 The controversy the play raised received much attention for several years, but became muted for a time after Hochhuth published a second play, The Soldiers, also denigrating Winston Churchill, which was roundly condemned.

 Irish Catholic journalist Desmond Fisher attempted to rebut Hochhuth's charges in Pope Pius XII and the Jews: An Answer to Hochhuth’s Play, Der Stellvertreter, a pamphlet also published in 1963, when the play was first staged.